Ultimate Guide Mobile Application Testing Strategy.

 Stress testing is no joking matter especially during times when companies expect a lot of traffic to their application.
 A few years back, American Apparel’s website Bonobos.com crashed during Cyber Monday due to the large number of visitors that accessed the site.
 Target experienced the same problem in 2015.

-Especially during high traffic times of year, all companies should do thorough stress testing for their apps to ensure that users will take advantage of it.
+Especially during high traffic times of year, all companies should do thorough stress testing for their apps.
+This will ensure that users will take advantage of it.
 Not doing so, can lead to lost sales and high customer dissatisfaction.

 This article methodically goes over all the critical testing strategies you should consider when testing your mobile application.
 There are thousands of articles out there covering this topic.
-However, we wanted to create one introductory article with which any company could leverage to build a QA strategy from scratch or optimize their current QA efforts to avoid any further painful QA releases.
+However, we wanted to create one introductory article with which any company could leverage to build a QA strategy .
+This article can also be used to optimize their current QA efforts to avoid any further painful QA releases.

 As argued in this article, successful companies employ a variety of tactics to make their apps go to production bug-free.
 These strategies apply to business, QA, engineering, and stakeholder alignment with different processes and priorities from a testing point of view.